BoxiYu/boxiyu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Boxi Yu (余博西 in Chinese).
+My name is Boxi Yu.
 I am currently a PhD candidate at The Chinese University of Hong Kong, Shenzhen, and fortunate to be advised by Prof. [Pinjia He](https://pinjiahe.github.io/).

 I am interested in both AI Robustness (e.g., developing automated tools for testing and improving the AI software, and developing new testing architectures), and AIOps/MLOps (developing and managing the distributed systems and AI systems).